 Their findings highlight that there is a mismatch between childcare availability and the working patterns of low-paid women in particular.
-Distrust of tax credits had been generated by initial serious problems with their adminstration.
-Ivana addressed the needs of disdavantaged children throughout her presentation.
+Distrust of tax credits had been generated by initial serious problems with their administration.
+Ivana addressed the needs of disadvantaged children throughout her presentation.

 Issues raised in the discussion that followed the two presentations included:

 - the social stratification reflected in the two childcare markets that have emerged for the children of employed parents as opposed to disadvantaged children